70+ Concealed Carry Mistakes and How to Avoid Them [Update]

 Gun Printing Shirt

 Yes, there is a 1-2 pound thing on your body that wasn't there before.
-It's tempting to keep checking on it and making sure it's still where you left it … but it's a bad habit that you need to get rid of early on.
+It's tempting to keep checking on it and making sure it's still where you left it or that it isn't printing … but it's a bad habit that you need to get rid of early on.

 Checking on your concealed gun

-43. Not Staying In Tune With Legal Changes
+60. Not Staying Up to Speed With Legal Changes

 getting the gun news